It can be tough to stick to a budget. But like losing weight, there are proven ways to set up – and stick to a plan.

 Working out every week and ticking off your goals can be motivating – but it’s hard to stick with it without giving yourself a pat on the back regularly.
 That could mean getting a massage or a sweet treat to reward you for your efforts.

 Same applies to your budget.
 Saved an extra $100 last month?
-Take your special half out for Gold Class, take the kids to the zoo, or buy those shoes you’ve been eyeing off for months.
+Take your special half out fine dining or buy those shoes you’ve been eyeing off for months.

 Treat yourself.
 Embrace the pace of your own journey.